-In addition to the Delaware County Wellness Center in Yeadon, the DCHD-Chester clinic, the SEPTA 69th Street Terminal in Upper Darby, and any community pop clinics (listed above) that may have been scheduled and listed above, we are also listing a small selection of non-County vaccination clinics here to help communities with low vaccination rates.
+In addition to the Delaware County Health Department Wellness Center at Yeadon, the Delaware County Health Department Wellness Center at Chester, the SEPTA 69th Street Terminal in Upper Darby, and any other community pop clinics that may have been scheduled and listed above, we are also listing a small selection of non-County vaccination clinics here to help communities with low vaccination rates.

 ChesPenn Center for Family Health